MattDierick/F5-Networks/others/Ansible/NGINX/NGINX Controller/README.md

 * Run a Docker SMTP server
 * Install [NGINX Controller](https://www.nginx.com/products/nginx-controller/).

-This playbook can be used in order to install and run NGINX Controller on Ubuntu withjust one **Ansible playbook**
+This **playbook** can be used in order to install and run NGINX Controller on Ubuntu with all mandatory elements (DB, SMTP ...)

 Prerequisites:
 --------------